dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 * HDDL-R cards

-You also need to specify the inference device in the parameters section of the VA Serving request.
+You also need to specify the inference device in the parameters section of the Pipeline Server request.
 Example for GPU below
 ```json
 "parameters": {
    "device": "GPU"